-In order to create API tests using the full IDE functionality, you must fully understand your application's service layer: what processes are used, what parameters are passed between layers of the service, and other similar details.
+To create API tests using the full IDE functionality, you must fully understand your application's service layer: what processes are used, what parameters are passed between layers of the service, and other similar details.
 This can sometimes be very difficult.

-However, if you want to quickly create a test of your application, UFT provides tools to automatically generate an API test, including test steps and step property values.
+However, if you want to quickly create a test of your application, UFT One provides tools to automatically generate an API test, including test steps and step property values.

 This wizard takes the content from a WSDL file and creates a full API test, including all the steps in the test, and all the property values entered.
 After you select the appropriate file (which contains the meta description of your service), you select the methods to include in the generated test.

 In addition, UFT One can create multiple and separate tests for a number of different testing aspects:

 |Positive Testing||A full positive test that checks that the service's operations work as expected.
 This adds relevant checkpoints for each step (although these are not enabled by default).|

 Tests the security of the service.
 You can select one of the following types of security testing: